-Jupiter is hot, massive, and contains plenty of hydrogen.
-So, why doesn’t it become a star?
-It isn’t nearly hot enough or massive enough.
-Jupiter would have to add about 80 times its current mass in order to become massive enough to ignite fusion.
-With that amount of mass, Jupiter would shrink in on itself(gravitational compression) and become hot enough to fuse hydrogen into helium.
-That is not going to happen any time soon since, outside of the Sun, there isn’t that much mass in our Solar System.
+With that amount of mass, Jupiter would experience what is known as gravitational compression (i.e. it would collapse in on itself) and become hot enough to fuse hydrogen into helium.
+That is not going to happen any time soon since, outside of the Sun, there isn’t even that much available mass in our Solar System.